Our School

 History

-There have been many outstanding achievements in the history of Our Lady’s Secondary School, achievements too numerous to mention, in addition to successes and accomplishments of diverse natures which make them difficult to categorise.
-However, there are a number achievements that are particularly deserving of note in this short synopsis of our history.
+Science is another area where Our Lady’s Students have excelled and received recognition at national level with Young Scientists Category Awards in 1976, 2003, 2015, 2020 and 2021.
+In this area two major achievements stand out.
 The first is the success of pupil Mary Kelly in winning the National Young Scientist of the Year Award in 1976.
 Mary subsequently went on to win the European Title.
 In 2015 Christopher Carragher emulated Mary’s success by winning the National Sci-Fest Competition going on to represent Our Lady’s and Ireland at the Intel World Science Fair in the United States where he was presented with an award recognising his innovative achievements.
+Science Olympiads also brought National and International successes to our students with Irish Olympiad medals in 2005, 2009 and 2011 and European Union Olympiad medals in 2007 and 2010.